SM2ITH: Safe Mobile Manipulation with Interactive Human Prediction via Task-Hierarchical Bilevel Model Predictive Control: Proposed Approach

-In our case, to ensure collision avoidance with respect to humans in the shared space, we model the volume occupied by humans as cylinders centered at their respective predicted state $\id{\idA}{\state_\dtime}$ and define a set of \acp{DT-CBF}, denoted by $\id{\idA}\cbfvec(\stateat{\ctime})$, with individual functions capturing collision-avoidance constraints with respect to the robot base and each arm link.
+In our case, to ensure collision avoidance with respect to humans in the shared space, we model the volume occupied by humans as cylinders centered at their respective predicted state $\id{\idA}{\state_\dtime}$ and define a set of \acp{DT-CBF}, denoted by $\id{\idA}\cbfvec(\stateat{\dtime})$, with individual functions capturing collision-avoidance constraints with respect to the robot base and each arm link.
 The collision avoidance constraints with respect to static obstacles are defined in a similar manner.
-The constraint function~$\cbfvec(\stateat{\ctime})$ is a concatenation of the constraints capturing collision avoidance with respect to all humans and static obstacles in the environment.
+The constraint function~$\cbfvec(\stateat{\dtime})$ is a concatenation of the constraints capturing collision avoidance with respect to all humans and static obstacles in the environment.

 Intuitively, \acp{DT-CBF} guarantee that the robot's distance to humans and static obstacles are always above a safety threshold by bounding how quickly the robot can approach humans and obstacles.
 As a result, the \ac{DT-CBF} constraints encourage more conservative robot behavior closer to the boundary of the safe set, providing an extra layer of safety.
-In practice, the hyperparameter~$\gamma$ can be further used to control the level of cautiousness in the robot's behavior based on uncertainties (e.g., in its own state estimation and/or in the \ac{ORCA}-based human motion prediction).
+In practice, the hyperparameter~$\gamma$ can be further used to control the level of cautiousness in the robot's behavior.